AshleyCoder3/web-sprint-challenge-advanced-web-applications/README.md

 * [ ] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.

 #### Testing
 * [ ] Finish the test in `Color.test.js`, `ColorList.test.js`, `BubblePage.test.js`.
-You will need to use rerendering, function mocking and spies in order to complete.
+You will need to use re-rendering, function mocking and spies in order to complete.

 **Notes:**
 * You are welcome to create additional files but **do not move or rename existing files** or folders.